 (4) Work with State and Territories to deliver entry level, Modified and Club Cricket Programs that are inclusive of people with an intellectual disability, such as the Western Australian Cricket Association Integrated Cricket League.

-(1) CAMS to better understand the values and principles of inclusion
+(1) MA to better understand the values and principles of inclusion

-(2) CAMS strategic plan to reflect inclusion of all individuals
+(2) MA strategic plan to reflect inclusion of all individuals

-(3) CAMS to increase knowledge and understanding of inclusion in sport
+(3) MA to increase knowledge and understanding of inclusion in sport

-(4) CAMS to promote and increase diversity amongst its membership
+(4) MA to promote and increase diversity amongst its membership

-(5) CAMS to adapt or renew its policies to reflect support of inclusion and diversity in motor sport
+(5) MA to adapt or renew its policies to reflect support of inclusion and diversity in motor sport

 1. Increased participation (more players).